2026 Summer School

 University of the Basque Country

-Architect by the Escuela Técnica Superior de Arquitectura de Donostia-San Sebastián, where he graduated with honors.
-He also holds a Master’s Degree in Conservation from the University of the Basque Country and a PhD from the same university, with the thesis “Una bella sfida formale tra Quattrocento e Cinquecento” on the contributions of the great architects of the First Italian Renaissance to the development of bastioned fortifications.
-He has been since 2012 assistant professor of the Chair of Architectural Projects at the School of Architecture of San Sebastian and has taught Urban Planning.
-He is currently professor of Architectural Projects at the same university.
+Graduated in Architecture from the School of Architecture of Donostia-San Sebastián where he graduated with honours.
+He also holds an MSc on Conservation at the University of the Basque Country and a PhD from the same university «Una bella sfida formale tra Quattrocento e Cinquecento» on the contributions made by the great architects of the First Italian Renaissance to the development of bastioned fortifications.
+Since 2012 he was teaching assistant of the Chair of Architectural Design of the School of Architecture of San Sebastián and has lectured on Urbanism.
+Currently he is lecturer on Architectural Design at the same university.

-He has worked since 2010 with the architects Manuel Iñiguez & Alberto Ustarroz, with Iñigo Peñalba between 2012 and 2016, and since 2015 with Imanol Iparraguirre Barbero.
-Among his most notable projects are the collaboration with Iñiguez & Ustarroz in the Restoration of the Walls of Hondarribia and the project for the Imperial Forums in Rome.
-Together with Imanol Iparraguirre they won 1st Prize in the Richard H. Driehaus Architecture Competition in 2017 for the proposal for the restoration of the Renaissance Palace of Grajal de Campos (León) and, again in 2018, with their project for the Medieval Walls and the surroundings of the Coria Convent in Trujillo (Cáceres).
-In 2019 they received the Emerging Excellence in Classical Tradition Award from the Institute of Classical Architecture & Art (ICAA), the Prince’s Foundation and the International Network for Traditional Building, Architecture & Urbanism (INTBAU).
+Since 2010 he has worked with the architects Manuel Iñiguez Alberto Ustarroz, with Iñigo Peñalba between 2012 and 2016, and since 2015 he works with Imanol Iparraguirre Barbero.
+Among his most notorious projects are the collaboration with Iñiguez Ustarroz on the Restoration of the City Walls of Hondarribia and the project for the Imperial Fora of Rome.
+Together with Imanol Iparraguirre, he won the 1st Prize of the Richard H. Driehaus Architecture Competition in 2017 for the restoration of the Renaissance Palace of Grajal de Campos (León) and again in 2018 with his project for the Medieval Walls and surroundings of the Convent of La Coria in Trujillo (Cáceres).
+In 2019 they received the Award for Emerging Excellence in the Classical Tradition given by the Institute of Classical Architecture Art (ICAA), the Prince’s Foundation (PF), and the International Network for Traditional Building, Architecture Urbanism (INTBAU).

 Alejandro García Hermida